beyzacapraz/ECommerceApp/README.md

 ## Vercel URL
 Because Vercel is primarily for frontend (Next.js) projects.
 So I could not directly deploy Flask on Vercel.
 Instead, I have deployed my Flask backend on a backend-friendly service like: Render!
-It gave me a public URL: https://ecommerceapp-3ntu.onrender.com/  and I have set the environment variable in Vercel: Here is the link:
+It gave me a public URL: https://ecommerceapp-3ntu.onrender.com/,  and I have set the environment variable in Vercel.
+Here is the link:
 👉 [https://e-commerce-app-flax-ten.vercel.app/](https://e-commerce-app-flax-ten.vercel.app/)

-## For running application
+## For running the application

 ### Backend
 - cd backend